Alexander-Heinz/alexander-heinz.github.io/_posts/2021-04-04-managing-projects-and-requirements-in-anaconda.md

 You might also have cloned a project via git that has no `requirements.txt` and you start getting tired of installing each and every module manually.

 But don't worry: Here, I will list the steps in order to manage projects in anaconda in a clean, safe way.
+You will learn how to:
 - auto-generate and save `requirements.txt` for a given file / project
 - create a virtual environment in `conda`
-- install all required packages in the `requirements.txt` in that environment

-A virtual environment is an isolated workspace where you install your packages separate from the main system installation.
+(A virtual environment is an isolated workspace where you install your packages separate from the main system installation)

-That way, we can avoid unnecessary conflicts between versions of packages and python versions.
+- install all required packages in the `requirements.txt` in that environment That way, we can avoid unnecessary conflicts between versions of packages and python versions.

 # Using pipreqs to save the requirements.txt of a project or file